 It is the long winding main street called Mall where most of the action takes place in Shimla.
 The town is renowned for a host of splendid colonial edifices and quaint cottages with characteristic Victorian architecture.

-Splurge with a stay in Oberoi Cecil, one of the finest heritage hotels in India or have a luxurious honeymoon at the Wildflower Hall which we have covered previously in our article on luxury in the lap of Himalayas.
+Splurge with a stay in Oberoi Cecil, one of the finest heritage hotels in India, or have a luxurious honeymoon at the Wildflower Hall which we have covered previously in our article on luxury in the lap of the Himalayas.

 Ooty: The Jewel of Nilgiri

 Established as the summer capital of Madras by the British, Ooty is a bustling hill station in the Nilgiri Mountain Range in Tamil Nadu.
-Although the heart of this hill town is crowded and in not that good shape due to spurt in tourism, the treasures of Ooty are located deep inside and on remote corners.
-Well manicured parks & gardens, temples, sunset points, Raj era Bunglows and verdant surroundings dotted with pines and moss are Ooty’s charm.
+Although the heart of this hill town is crowded and is not that good shape due to a spurt in tourism, the treasures of Ooty are located deep inside and on remote corners.
+Well, manicured parks & gardens, temples, sunset points, Raj-era Bungalows, and verdant surroundings dotted with pines and moss are Ooty’s charm.

-For a charismatic experience, hitch a ride on the Nilgiri Mountain Railways, yet another World Heritage “toy train” that meanders through awe inspiring scenery of the Nilgiri Mountain.
+For a charismatic experience, hitch a ride on the Nilgiri Mountain Railways, yet another World Heritage “toy train” that meanders through the awe-inspiring scenery of the Nilgiri Mountain.
 The best time to visit this hill station is from October till March.

 Main Attractions in Ooty: Avalanche Valley, Dolphin’s Nose, Lamb’s Rock, Rose Gardens, Kalhatti Falls, Doddabetta Peak, Nilgiri Mountain Railways, Botanical Gardens, Emerald Lake.

 The World Heritage Darjeeling Mountain Railways stands out when we think of this charming hill station in North India.
 Darjeeling’s yet another name to fame are the world-class tea plantations.